District Plan Banner - Plan Change 23 banner image

 There is information circulating in the community that Council has indicated such resource consents “would most likely be denied”.
 This is not correct.
 All resource consent applications are assessed on a case-by-case basis.
 We expect that a range of applications for residential units on existing smaller rural sites will likely be granted; in other instances, locational constraints may mean residential development of small rural sites is inappropriate.

-If you have any further questions about the rules, or how to apply for a Certificate of Compliance, either consult your professional advisors, or the best way to contact the planning team is by emailing planning@mackenzie.govt.nz.
+If you have any further questions about the rules either consult your professional advisors, or contact the planning team is by emailing planning@mackenzie.govt.nz.